 Remembering Little Charlie: My buddy Charles Baty the blues musician

 Blues guitar magician Charles Baty, my buddy and a writer for HI Travel Tales, passed away on March 6, 2020, at the age of 66, after suffering a heart attack while in the hospital for pneumonia.
+We shared a passion for travel and languages, bouncing emails back and forth when he was on the road.

 In the car listening to a blues music show on the radio, the announcer cued up some music by my friend Charles Baty of “Little Charlie & The Nightcats” fame.
 Then he said, “Charles Baty WAS…”